Let's start off with the basics: What is a box spring?

 Box springs add an additional cost to your bed set up that is pretty unnecessary.
 Box springs range in price depending on the size, usually starting from $100-$500.
 If you're on a budget, investing in a box spring might not be totally worth it.

-Based on the research, a box spring is an extremely unnecessary addition to any bedroom.
-They're generally perceived as clunky, they can be squeaky, and they are an unnecessary added cost to your bed setup.
+Based on the research, a box spring is an unnecessary addition to the bedroom.
+They're generally perceived as clunky and unattractive, they can be squeaky, and they are an unnecessary added cost to your bed setup.
 Rather than investing in a box spring, the better alternative would be a high quality bed frame that is solid and distributes your weight evenly.
 However, if you are someone who enjoys having a higher bed and don't mind the extra cost, then the choice is up to you!
+The quality of both, whether you choose to buy a bed frame, a box spring, or one of each, should be the main factor to base your decision on.

 Thank you for reading this blog!
 We put a lot of effort into each and every one.
 If you have any questions, feel free to email me at firstname.lastname@example.org.
 I would be happy to chat :)